Last Updated on 11/08/24 by Rose Palmer

 My Sapphire Princess itinerary for South America and Antarctica

-And though it was a big ship and could easily handle 30 foot waves, for the comfort of the passengers, the captain tried to minimize this experience, unique as it may be.
+And although it was a big ship and could easily handle 30 foot waves, for the comfort of the passengers, the captain tried to minimize this experience, unique as it may be.

 Throughout the cruise, the captain stressed that he was making the necessary choices to keep the ship and everyone in it safe and the schedule was adjusted accordingly.
 Flexibility was key.